-From April 2010 Voluntary early NHS retirement from age 55 is possible, but NHS pension benefits will be actuarially reduced if taken prior to age 60.
-The table below shows the current reduction factors that would be applied if benefits were taken early.
+Voluntary early NHS retirement from age 50 is possible from the 1995 section and age 55 from the 2008 section, However, NHS pension benefits will be actuarially reduced if taken prior to normal retirement (60 or 65).
+No reduction applies for ill health retirement.